luizmugnaini/presheaf/STYLE_GUIDE.md

 # Enums

+- Prefer enum classes as they provide some safety.
 - **Enums and its members** should be capitalized in each first letter of a word:
   ```cpp
   enum MyEnum {